* Archery Reservations:

 Bring your bow and arrows to the Havana Ponds Trail free walk-up archery range located on the south side of the Refuge.
 The range is open daily from sunrise to sunset.
 The new range is part of the National Wildlife Refuge System’s commitment to expand outdoor skill centers.

 The range has 10 lanes with shooting distances of 10 to 60 yards.
 Lane 11 is for broadheads with your own target only, and target should be no farther than 60 yards.
-The range is first come-first served.
+The range is first come-first served and is free.
 Youth under 16 should be accompanied by an adult.
 No more than two people at a target and shoot no more than 4 arrows at a time as a courtesy to others waiting.

 - Refuge hours sunrise to sunset.